-- verifying the permanence and appropriateness of the valuation methods used, as well as the justification for the figures used; - comparing the data used to determine the value in use of the investments (shareholders' equity, net assets, net asset correction items) with the accounting and financial data of the subsidiaries; - testing, on a random basis, the arithmetic accuracy of the value in use calculations used by the company; - assessing the appropriateness of the information given in the notes to the financial statements.
+- verifying the permanence and appropriateness of the valuation methods used, as well as the justification for the figures used; - comparing the book value of the equity investments with the share of net assets of the relevant investments.
+If this net position is lower than the book value, carry out an additional analysis to assess the consistency of the revalued value of the fixed assets (in particular vineyard land); - assessing the appropriateness of the information given in the notes to the financial statements.